PHP MCP MCP server

 composer require php-mcp/server

-1. Define Your MCP Element
+1. Define your MCP elements with attributes:

 <?php